PyO3/maturin/Readme.md

 Build and publish crates with pyo3 bindings as python packages.

 This project is meant as a zero configuration replacement for [setuptools-rust](https://github.com/PyO3/setuptools-rust).
-It supports building wheels for python 2.7 and 3.5+ on windows, linux and mac and can upload them to pypi.
+It supports building wheels for python 2.7 and 3.5+ on windows, linux and mac and can uploads them to pypi.

 ## Usage